Learn How to Train Your Voice for Sales

 What do you sound like?
 Have you ever really just listened to your own voice?
 For example, when you record your outgoing voicemail message, what do others hear?
 A smile?
 Joy?
 Authority?
 Don't be afraid to use a voice recorder as you train your voice.
 A recorder will allow you to hear exactly what others hear.

 Similar to tone, but different.
 The energy in your voice allows people to feel like they are in the room with you.
 Does your energy make them want to be in a room with you?
 Put it in check.
-One thing that I have to watch is the speed at which I speak.
-I can rattle things off faster than most people can keep up.
-I always know when I'm doing this because I often get asked to repeat myself.
+One thing that you might have to watch is the speed at which you speak.
 Breathe, think about what you are going to say, and fill it with the right energy for the moment.

 Most of the time, voice can be trained by just becoming aware, and other times it may take a voice coach or someone to help you with the things you struggle with the most.
 It's not uncommon for people to seek out the help of a voice trainer or coach.
 If you assess that your voice may be hindering your success, it may just be time for you to take that next step.